donnemartin/dev-setup/README.md

 ##### Run the .dots Script

-By default, [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) will run through the sections discussed in further detail throughout this repo.

 **Since you probably don't want to install every section, the `.dots` script supports command line arguments to install only specified sections**.
 Simply pass in the [scripts](#scripts) that you want to install.
 Below are some examples.

 Run all: